Universal momentum distributions for the spin-singlet NN channels

 (42)

-Here it should be noted that for the interactions which take into account charge dependence of $ NN $ forces, one will have three different singlet UMDs for $ pp $, $ np $ and $ nn $ pairs.
-The values $ \varkappa_v $ differ for these three cases as well.
+Here, it should be noted that for the interactions that take the charge dependence of $ NN $ forces into account, one will have three different singlet UMDs for $ pp $, $ np $, and $ nn $ pairs.
+The values of $ \varkappa_v $ differ for these three cases as well.

 The corresponding UMD for the spin-triplet channel is just the deuteron momentum distribution.
 A comparison of the deuteron momentum distributions for different $ NN $ interactions is presented in Fig. 5.
-Below we consider four models for $ NN $ interactions, viz. the CD Bonn potential [27], AV18 potential [28] and two versions of the dibaryon model with energy dependent interactions DBM-1 and DBM-2024 (see details and further refs. in [30]).
-As is seen from Fig. 5, the deuteron momentum distributions at small relative momenta are nearly indistinguishable for the considered interactions while in high-momentum region, at $ k>1.3 $ fm-1, all distributions show quite different behavior.
-Thus, we chose the above interactions with evidently different high-momentum properties for the further tests of the presented formalism.
+Below, we consider four models for $ NN $ interactions: CD Bonn potential [28], AV18 potential [27] and two versions of the dibaryon model with energy dependent interactions, DBM-1 and DBM-2024 (see details and further Refs. in [29]).
+As shown in Fig. 5, the deuteron momentum distributions at small relative momenta are nearly indistinguishable for the considered interactions, while in the high-momentum region, at $ k>1.3 $ fm-1, all distributions show quite different behavior.
+Thus, we chose the above interactions with evidently different high-momentum properties for further tests of the presented formalism.

-It is seen that the UMDs for different interactions are almost the same in the momentum region $ 0.2<k<0.6 $ fm-1.
-Also in this region they are close to the exact distribution $ \rho_v(k) $ for the separable Yamaguchi potential, shown by dots.
-At the same time, at $ k >1 $ fm-1 all distributions exhibit different behavior, which is primarily due to the difference in the position of the nodes of the corresponding wave functions.
+It can be seen that the UMDs for different interactions are almost the same in the momentum region $ 0.2<k<0.6 $ fm-1.
+Also, in this region, they are close to the exact distribution $ \rho_v(k) $ for the separable Yamaguchi potential, as shown by dots.
+At the same time, at $ k >1 $ fm-1, all distributions exhibit different behavior, which is primarily due to the difference in the position of the nodes of the corresponding wave functions.

-Thus, by using the definition (41), one can evidently compare high-momentum components of the distributions in the spin-singlet channels for different $ NN $ interactions.
-Below we introduce constants which allow us to quantify these differences.
+Thus, by using the definition of (41), one can evidently compare high-momentum components of the distributions in the spin-singlet channels for different $ NN $ interactions.
+Below, we introduce constants that allow us to quantify these differences.

 • B. High-momentum components of the UMDs

-• To consider high-momentum parts of the distributions, which just correspond to SRC, let's introduce the boundary of the high-momentum region as a constant $ p_0 $.
+• To consider high-momentum parts of the distributions, which just correspond to SRC, let us introduce the boundary of the high-momentum region as a constant $ p_0 $.
 Usually, it is taken to be comparable with the Fermi momentum $ k_F $ in nuclei [5, 13].

 (43)